Loading...

 How is medium roast made?

-Medium roast is reached usually after the first crack and reaches temperatures between 204°C-221°C. You can roast it for slightly longer and see what different flavours may develop!
+Medium roast coffee is reached usually after the first crack and reaches temperatures between 204°C-221°C. You can roast it for slightly longer and see what different flavours may develop!

 What does medium roast taste like?

-There are a lot of different flavours to experience from a medium roast.
+There are a lot of different flavours to experience from a medium roast coffee.
 Its acidity and body can also range so there are different options depending on your preference.
 A medium roast can often have nutty and chocolatey flavours, which gives it sweetness and a rich taste.
 The body is often quite smooth but can vary and become creamy or syrupy depending on the bean.
 Because of that extensive variety, this suits all types of coffee styles, from Americano to cappuccino.

 If you like the sound of a medium roast, check out our NESCAFÉ® Dolce Gusto® Café au Lait Intenso which has a bold and creamy flavour profile.

-What is Dark roast?
+What is dark roast?

 How is dark roast different to other coffee roasts?